timheilman/latin/README.md

   and thus buried automatically when one of the other two in the triplet are studied.
-I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury cards when I've already seen this front on another of the triplet's back's.
+I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury cards when I've already seen this front on another of the triplet's back's today.

-* all chapter vocabulary (glosses excluded), including macrons and accents, exactly as presented in Wheelock version 7, though typos are mine, in both reading- and writing- focused clozes.
+* all chapter vocabulary (glosses excluded), including macrons and accents, exactly as presented in Wheelock 7th edition, in both reading- and writing- focused clozes, though typos are mine.

 ### Usage